Find Affordable College Courses

 New Haven, CT

-Our 2023 rankings named Yale University the most popular school in Connecticut for general English literature students working on their master’s degree.
-Located in the midsize city of New Haven, Yale is a private not-for-profit college with a large student population.
+Our analysis found Yale University to be the most popular school for general English literature students who want to pursue a master’s degree in Connecticut.
+Located in the midsize city of New Haven, Yale is a private not-for-profit school with a fairly large student population.

 Of the 26 students majoring in English at Yale, 31% are male and 69% are female.